Univa/rumcake/docs/feature-backlight.md

 SetSpeed(u8),
 AdjustSpeed(i16),
 SetConfig(BacklightConfig),
-SaveConfig, // normally called internally when the backlight config changes, only available if `eeprom` is enabled SetTime(u32), // normally used internally for syncing LEDs for split keyboards
+SaveConfig, // normally called internally when the backlight config changes, only available if `storage` is enabled SetTime(u32), // normally used internally for syncing LEDs for split keyboards
 ```